NateV/Inquisimin-Elm/README.md

     suggestUserTriesInquisiminOrSomethingElse
 ```

+Inquisimin is also an attempt to articulate what a Guided Interview _is_ from a functional perspective.
+With a good explanation of how guided interiviews work in this paradigm, it might be easier to reproduce them in other languages.
+If you're interested in the more conceptual exploration of "How do functional guided interviews work?", you might enjoy [this discussion](https://github.com/NateV/Inquisimin-Elm/blob/main/Concept.md).

 ## New to Elm?

 Inquisimin is a library to help write guided interviews in the Elm language.
 One of its goals is to _not_ be an all-inclusive platform for guided interviews.
 Instead it provides a handful of functions and patterns for making it easier to add guided interviews to a regular Elm application.
 You can pick and choose among these, and you can fit them into a larger application if you like.

 A consequence of this goal is that using Inquisimin requires installing Elm and learning at the least some basics about how to use it.
-If you are new to Elm, I recommend visiting the [Elm Introduction](https://guide.elm-lang.org/)
+If you are new to Elm, I recommend visiting the [Elm Introduction](https://guide.elm-lang.org/).

+And if you don't want to learn Elm, you still might find something helpful in how this tool is designed.
+One of the things I love about functional languages is how useful the concepts I learn in one language end up being for work in other more "traditional" lanaguages.

 ## Getting Started with a DictModel Interview